A slice being taken out of a strawberry rhubarb cake

 Instructions

-• First, brown your butter.
-Melt butter in a saucepan and continue to cook on medium-low, watching carefully for bubbles to subside and the bottom of the liquid to begin browning.
-Once it is taking on a golden brown color, remove from heat.
+• Brown the butter: Melt 4 oz butter in a saucepan and continue to cook on medium-low, watching carefully for bubbles to subside and the bottom of the liquid to begin browning.
+Once it's taking on a golden brown color, remove from heat.
 It should smell nutty and have little brown bits in it.

-• Preheat oven to 350° F. Spray two 6" cake pans and line bottoms with parchment paper rounds.
+• Prep: Preheat oven to 350° F. Spray two 6-inch cake pans and line bottoms with parchment paper rounds.

-• In a small bowl, combine milk, egg whites, and vanilla.
+• Mix wet ingredients: In a small bowl, combine ½ cup milk, 3 egg whites, and 1 ½ tsp vanilla.

-• In the bowl of a stand mixer fitted with the paddle attachment, combine dry ingredients until thoroughly combined.
+• Combine dry ingredients & butter: In the bowl of a stand mixer fitted with the paddle attachment, combine 1 cup flour, ¾ cup sugar, 2 tsp baking powder, and ½ tsp salt until thoroughly combined.
 Add soft brown butter, blending until mixture looks like breadcrumbs.

-• Add all but 1/4 cup of milk mix and beat on medium speed until thick and creamy, 2-3 minutes.
+• Add wet ingredients: Add all but ¼ cup of milk mixture and beat on medium speed until thick and creamy, 2-3 minutes.
 With mixer on low, gradually pour in remaining milk.

 For the compote: